Call for Investigator-Initiated Collaborative Grants in Cell Manufacturing

-This funding mechanism is intended to fund projects at earlier stages of development, however projects that already have a proof of concept system and wants to scale-up or develop further for translation, will also be considered.
+This funding mechanism is intended to fund projects at earlier stages of development.
+However, projects that already have a proof of concept system and want to develop further for scale-up or translation will also be considered.

-All budgets for proposals should have thorough justification; projects with heavy experimental material and supplies requirements should not exceed $100,000 per year (for up to two years) including personnel cost and material/supplies.
-Equipment cost will be considered on a case by case basis, but are generally discouraged.
-There is no indirect cost associated with this at GT, except for overhead on sub-contracted amounts charged by other institutions.
-A total of 5 grants are expected to be awarded.
+All budgets for proposals should have thorough justification; projects with heavy experimental material and supplies requirements should not exceed $100,000 per year (for up to two years); computationally focused projects should request a lesser amount per year.
+Equipment costs will be considered on a case-by-case basis, but are generally discouraged.
+There is no indirect cost associated with this at GT, except for potential overhead on sub-contracted amounts charged by other institutions (see above).
+A total of 3 grants are expected to be awarded.

 Proposals can be for one year or two years with appropriate justification for the proposed project duration.
-All projects must provide a detailed milestone and an aggressive but realistic timeline to achieve those milestones.
+All projects must provide detailed milestones and an aggressive but realistic timeline to achieve those milestones.
 All projects will be reviewed every 6 months by the Marcus Center executive committee to ensure adherence to timeline and performance.
 Awardees are expected to provide a written progress report every 6 months that will be part of the Center’s report to the Foundation.
-Feedback will be provided to non-performing projects, which may be terminated after providing feedback and time to correct deficiencies.
+Feedback will be provided to non-performing projects, which may be terminated after allowing time to correct deficiencies.

 Submission & Questions

-Technical questions regarding the proposal may be addressed to Andrea Soyland at firstname.lastname@example.org.Technical questions regarding the appropriateness of a proposal topic or its direction may be addressed to Krish Roy, at email@example.com or Carolyn Yeago at firstname.lastname@example.org
+Technical questions regarding the proposal may be addressed to Andrea Soyland at firstname.lastname@example.org.Technical questions regarding the appropriateness of a proposal topic or its direction may be addressed to Krish Roy at email@example.com or Carolyn Yeago at firstname.lastname@example.org

 - All faculty members with primary appointments at Georgia Tech are eligible to apply as PI.
-As mentioned above, Co-PIs can be from any other institution(s) in Georgia or outside.
-Please keep in mind that sub-contracts may be subjected to F&A charges by the partner institutions.
+Co-PIs and collaborators can be from any other institution(s).
+Please keep in mind that sub-contracts may be subject to F&A charges by the partner institutions.
 (There are reciprocal relationships with UGA and Emory which generally avoid overhead charge, and is dealt on a case-by-case basis.
 Accommodations at other institutions could be negotiated on a case-by-case basis, but are not guaranteed.)

 - Proposals from investigators who are new to the cell manufacturing field and/or those addressing new questions or taking new approaches are encouraged.